covidclinical/Phase2.2.bacterial_infections/README.md

 ## Repo organization
 - `R/`: contains the files carrying out the analysis
-- `public-data/ICD10codes.csv`: mapping of ICD codes to bacterial infection categories
+- `public-data/ICD_bacterial4.csv`: mapping of ICD codes to bacterial infection categories
 - `output`: location of the files saved with by the analysis

 ## How to run this code?
 First, clone the repository: git clone https://github.com/covidclinical/Phase2.2.bacterial_infections

-Then open the file runAnalysis.Rmd and go to the section “Variables that need to be checked/modified by each site”:
+Then open the folder 'data_extraction' and open the file bacterialInfection.Rmd and go to the section “Variables that need to be checked/modified by each site”:
 - change the folder_4ce_files to the directory where your phase 2.2 AllAdm cohort data is located
 - determine the obfuscation threshold:
     - obfuscation = FALSE if no obfuscation